platformsh/template-builder/templates/drupal7-vanilla/files/README.md

 The following changes have been made relative to Drupal 7 as it is downloaded from Drupal.org.
 If using this project as a reference for your own existing project, replicate the changes below to your project.

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
-* The `.platform.template.yaml` file contains information needed by Platform.sh's project setup process for templates.
-It may be safely ignored or removed.
 * The `/public/sites/default/settings.platformsh.php` file contains Platform.sh-specific code to map environment variables into Drupal configuration.
 You can add to it as needed.
 See [the documentation](https://docs.platform.sh/frameworks/drupal7.html) for more examples of common snippets to include here.
 * The `/public/sites/default/settings.php` file has been heavily customized to only define those values needed for both Platform.sh and local development.
 It calls out to `settings.platformsh.php` if available.
 You can add additional values as documented in `default.settings.php` as desired.
 It is also setup such that when you install Drupal on Platform.sh the installer will not ask for database credentials as they will already be defined.